On this page, you'll find descriptions of individual projects and overviews of the communities with which we've partnered.

 Courses from two University of Iowa departments - the Department of Theatre Arts and the School of Planning & Public Affairs - merged to explore the role of arts & culture in community and economic development, with a focus on supporting the launch and visioning for the Wonderful Westside Neighborhood Association in Iowa City.

-Pathfinders - Strategic Communications Tools & Practices
+Pathfinders RC&D Strategic Communications Campaign

 Published